Back to all posts

 Resource planning is all about how work gets assigned to people - and the practice of doing it effectively.

-Put simply, if project planning is more about “What needs to be done?”, resource planning answers the questions around “Who is going to do it?”.
+Put plainly, if project planning is more about “What needs to be done?”, resource planning answers the deceptively simple question: “Do we actually have the people, skills, and time to deliver what we’re promising?”

-Successful resource planning helps ensure that projects stay on schedule (by obtaining and allocating the appropriate resources), and within budget (by preventing staffing costs from ballooning).
+Successful resource planning helps ensure that projects stay on schedule (by obtaining and allocating the appropriate resources) and within budget (by preventing staffing costs from ballooning).
+In practice, this means forecasting future demand and capacity, not just reacting to today’s assignments.

-After all, work can only progress at a pace appropriate to the people who have been allocated to a project, which means that resource planning has a huge impact on timelines and budgets.
+After all, work can only progress at a pace appropriate to the people allocated to a project, which means that resource planning has a huge impact on timelines and budgets.

 The work hours of skilled professionals are an expensive and limited resource.
 You need to use them in the most effective way possible to meet your deadlines and deliver great work.